czang97/deltascope_SDS410_2019/README.rst

 - For windows users, please use backslashes (e.g., `os.path.abspath(.\SampleNum)`).
 - For mac users, please use normal slashes (e.g., `os.path.abspath(./SampleNum)`).
 - `gfap` corresponds to You-Too data whereas `at` corresponds to Wild-Type data.
+- Remember to specify where the output would be saved.
+Typically, `root = os.path.abspath('.')` would work.

 Reading in the data
 ++++++++++++++++++++